5 effective Black Friday deals you should offer this year

 Time to put it into action

-You can offer and promote free shipping with our Sales Motivator app; it gives your customers a progress bar so they can easily see how close they are to reaching the minimum.
+You can offer and promote free shipping with Bold Motivator; it gives your customers a progress bar so they can easily see how close they are to reaching the minimum.

 Bold's Product Bundles app will allow you to create those BOGO and bundle deals.